ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/022-basics/0221-basics-configuration.md

   CatalogEntries = new[]{...}
 };

+//Create a CatalogAttributeDefinition
-AbstractAttributeDefinition CatalogAttributeDefinition = new CatalogAttributeDefinition {
+var CatalogAttributeDefinition = new CatalogAttributeDefinition {
   Catalog = TestCatalog.Uuid,
   Description = "Row_with_catalog_as_value",